Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

 German Version – To view the PDF, please click on the image below.

-One of the most important energy suppliers on the German energy market is E.ON with sales of 41 billion euros and an electricity sales volume of around 129 terawatt hours in 2019.
+One of the most important energy suppliers on the German energy market is E.ON, with a revenue of €41 billion and electricity sales of approximately 129 terawatt-hours in 2019.
 In total, there are around 1,400 electricity suppliers and 1,000 gas suppliers in Germany.
-The number of supplier changes has increased in recent years on both the gas and electricity markets.
-In 2018, almost 1.5 million household customers changed their gas provider; in 2012 there were around 700,000 fewer.
+The number of supplier switches has increased in both the gas and electricity markets in recent years.
+For example, almost 1.5 million residential customers switched their gas supplier in 2018, compared to around 700,000 fewer in 2012.

 Suitable for:

-- Photovoltaics in Europe – statistics and facts
+- Photovoltaics in Europe – Statistics and Facts

 - Canadian Solar – Statistics and Facts